texjporg/ptex-texmf/README.md

 ## Documentation

 A brief exposition of pLaTeX2e is provided in platex.pdf.
-The document can be obtained by executing following commands:
+The document can be obtained by executing the following commands:

 ~~~~
   platex platex.dtx